ryane/ryaneschinger.com/content/articles/kubernetes-replication-controllers-vs-deployments.md

 To see all the changes, check out this [diff](https://gist.github.com/ryane/391de65e7c28f958b2f98ad9bd444513).

-Let's perform the update.
+Let's perform the update!
 We will use
 [`kubectl rolling-update`](http://kubernetes.io/docs/user-guide/kubectl/kubectl_rolling-update/)
 to specify that we want to update our running `k8s-deployment-demo-controller-v1` Replication Controller to